gillenbrown/LEGUS-sizes/docs/index.md

 ### Effective Radius

-Here we include the effective radius R<sub>eff</sub> (the projected half light radius) and its errors.
+Here we include the effective radius R<sub>eff</sub> (the projected half light radius) and its uncertainties.
 See Section 2.5 for more on how this is calculated.
-The errors are marginalized over all other fit parameters.
-We calculate the effective radius of each bootstrap iteration, then use the percentiles to determine the upper and lower errors.
-The lower error is the best fit R<sub>eff</sub> minus the 16th percentile R<sub>eff</sub>, while the upper error is the 84th percentile R<sub>eff</sub> minus the best fit R<sub>eff</sub>.
-The errors for R<sub>eff</sub> in pixels and arcseconds only include the uncertainty in radius, while the errors for R<sub>eff</sub> in parsecs also include the uncertainty in galaxy distance.
+The uncertainties are marginalized over all other fit parameters.
+We calculate the effective radius of each bootstrap iteration, then use the percentiles to determine the upper and lower uncertainties.
+The lower uncertainty is the best fit R<sub>eff</sub> minus the 16th percentile R<sub>eff</sub>, while the upper uncertainty is the 84th percentile R<sub>eff</sub> minus the best fit R<sub>eff</sub>.
+The uncertainties for R<sub>eff</sub> in pixels and arcseconds only include the uncertainty in radius, while the uncertainties for R<sub>eff</sub> in parsecs also include the uncertainty in galaxy distance.

 **`r_eff_pixels`, `r_eff_pixels_e-`, `r_eff_pixels_e+`**